Join our mobile Rapid Response Network!

 Its distinctive brown body and white head and tail make it easy to identify as our national symbol, even from a distance.
 Under the Endangered Species Act, the bald eagle’s recovery was made possible through captive-breeding programs, reintroduction efforts, vigorous law enforcement and habitat protection—including the designation of national wildlife refuges and the protection of nest sites during the breeding season.

-The recovery of the bald eagle shows that when we work together, we can make conservation miracles happens.
-To ensure that our national icon never ends up back on the endangered species list, the Fish and Wildlife Service is required to continue to monitor the eagle’s status and to use its authority under the Endangered Species Act to prevent significant threats from driving the species back toward extinction.
-Moreover, eagles will still be protected by the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act.
+The recovery of the bald eagle shows that when we work together, we can make conservation miracles happen.
+To ensure that our national icon never ends up back on the endangered species list, the Fish and Wildlife Service is required to continue to monitor the eagle’s status and to use its authority under the ESA to prevent significant threats from driving the species back toward extinction.
+Moreover, eagles remain protected by the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act.

 Illegal shooting and lead poisoning are among the primary threats to bald eagles.
-Habitat loss, power line electrocution and wind energy also play a role in eagle deaths.
+Habitat loss, power line electrocution and collisions with vehicles and structures also play a role in eagle deaths.

 Defenders' Impact